kehantan/labbook/docs/assays/mtt.rst

 *Note:* Technically, 167 uL of cell suspension + 5,000 uL of complete DMEM = 5,167 uL.
 If we want to be absolute accurate we should be doing 167 uL cell suspension + 4,833 uL complete DMEM = 5,000 uL.
 But for convenience's sake, we would assume the small difference is negligible.

+.. _mtt-part2:

-Day 2 - Treatment
+Part 2 - Treatment
 -----------------

-Treatment is where we treat our seeded cells with the compounds we wanted to test.
+* Treatment is where we treat our seeded cells with the compounds we wanted to test.

-Before treatment, calculate the concentration of compound we need.
-Usually we do serial dilution, but we can also do each concentration seperately if it is too confusing.
+* Before treatment, calculate the concentration of compound we need.
+Usually we do serial dilution, but you can also do each concentration seperately if it is too confusing.
 There are serial dilution calculator online that can help us to calculate the dilution.
 Refer to :ref:`serial dilution <serial dilution>` section.

-Prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
-If the cells are left too long whithout media they would dry up and dies, which will affect our results.
+* Assume we seeded cells in 5 different wells for each concentration in the previous step, we would need enough volume of complete DMEM+compound.
+In this case, :math:`100 uL * 5 wells = 500 uL`, but again, to compansate for pipette error, we can prepare 700 uL, a 200 uL extra.
+This means after the serial dilution, we should have 700 uL of complete DMEM+compound, with final concentration the we wanted to test in each microcentrifuge tube.

 **Requires**

 * :ref:`Complete DMEM <10 dmem>`
-* Multichannel micropipette
+* Multichannel micropipette (10-200 uL)
+* Micropipette (2-10 uL, 10-100 uL, 100-1000 uL)
 * Microcentrifuge tube
+* Waste beaker
+* Pipette tips (White, 10 uL, Yellow, 200 uL, Blue, 1000 uL)

 **Procedure**

 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.

-    * We need 100 uL for each well, total of 5 well per concentration.
-    * Supposedly :math:`\text{5 wells} \times 100 \mu L` should only requires 500 uL, but we would prepare extra volume to compansate handling errors.
-    * In this case, we prepare 600 uL, a 100 uL extra.
+    * Prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
+If the cells are left too long whithout media they would dry up and dies.

 #.
 Remove media from 96 well plate with multichannel micropipette.
 #.
 Dispense 100 uL of fresh complete DMEM in negative control wells.
 #.
 Dispense 100 uL of compound diluted in complete DMEM into respective wells.
 #.
 Incubate.
 37 C, 5% CO2.

+.. _mtt-part3:

-Day 3 - Add MTT, read absorbance
+Part 3 - Add MTT, read absorbance
 --------------------------------

 * This is the step where the actual MTT reagent will be added.